ziyaboraEsmer/lvgl_editor/README.md

 1. **Install the dependencies**:
    - On Windows: Make sure that `wsl` is installed.
 Just add `wsl --install` in the command line
    - On Linux: Install Podman with `sudo apt-get install podman` or its equivalent
-   - On Mac: It should work out of the box
+   - On Mac: Install Podman with `brew install podman`
 2. **Download and install the Editor.** Find the installers [here](https://github.com/lvgl/lvgl_editor/releases).
 3. **Fork and clone this repository** to experiment with its CI actions and online preview features.
 In the repository settings set the source of `Pages` to `GitHub Action`, and on the `Actions` page enable actions.
 4. **Open the editor** and load the example folder.